What is cerebral palsy?

 Babies with cerebral palsy are often slow to reach developmental milestones, such as learning to roll over, sit, crawl, or walk.
 They may also have certain reflexes present that normally disappear in early infancy.
 The symptoms of cerebral palsy may resemble other conditions.
 Always consult your child's doctor for a diagnosis.

 The diagnosis of cerebral palsy is made with a physical examination.
 During the examination, the doctor obtains a complete prenatal and birth history of the child.
-The diagnosis of cerebral palsy is not usually made until the child is at least 6 to12 months old.
+The diagnosis of cerebral palsy is not usually made until the child is at least 6 - 12 months old.
 This is the time when the child should be achieving developmental milestones, such as walking, and hand and head control.
-However, approximately half of the children suspected to have cerebral palsy at 12 months appear to grow out of it by age 2.
 Diagnostic tests may include the following:

 - Neurological examination: This is to evaluate reflexes and brain and motor function.